Magyartanulas/magyartanulas.github.io/README.md

 ## Welcome!

-This repository is the most complete **and errorless** guide to the Hungarian Language.
+This repository is a guide to the Hungarian Language.

 For all intents and purposes, this repository shall serve as a supplement to Hungarian grammar study.
 Even though this will be made as fun and readable as possible, it shouldn't replace your learning.
 In light of this, there will be